Do you want to make sure that the rpm reading of the tachometer that you are using is accurate?

 There is a tachometer installed in a car that measures its speed and it is mostly known as the speedometer.
 The tachometer that I will introduce here is the Handheld Digital Tachometer that is commonly used in industries that measure the speed of a rotating body or a shaft in a motor or simply a fan.

 It is a handheld type that you can carry anywhere and used via its laser pointer as a non-contact or through its nozzle (with accessories) as a contact measurement.
-This is the Amprobe Tach20 Digital Hand-Tachometer.
+This is the Amprobe Tach20 Digital Hand-held Tachometer.

-How to use a tachometer ( Amprobe Tach20)?
+How to Use a Non-Contact Tachometer (Amprobe Tach20)?

 You can use a Tachometer either contact or non-contact depending on the setup and convenience on how you can measure a rotating body.